gregology/gregology.github.io/timeline.md

 ### November

 🇨🇦 With one weeks notice I left the Army and moved to Ottawa to work with the Canadian branch of Amnesty International
+🐣 Became an uncle to Archie O'Connor

 ### April